 Your goal is to get your potential buyers to click through and give your profile a fighting chance to encourage further engagement.
-Remember, you want to turn your profile into a machine for lead generation.
+Remember, you want to turn your profile into a machine for lead generation for everyone, not just people using LinkedIn Recruiter.
 So let’s write the best LinkedIn headlines now!

 Elements of a Buyer-Centric LinkedIn Profile Headline